-OrgHarvest, Inc.: OrgHarvest Inc. Has a New Name and Symbol Change for the Cultivation of Cannabis
+OrgHarvest, Inc.: OrgHarvest Inc. has a New Name and Symbol Change for the Cultivation of Cannabis

 OrgHarvest, Inc. approach to growing with a high tech custom Dutch glasshouse manufactured in the Netherlands offers a unique combination of advantages that is unmatched by our competitors.
 Compared to the other Cannabis options we differentiate ourselves by offering a building that can provide better quality flowers, pest-free flowers, and a stronger focus on developing strains and new products.
 Our greenhouse of 100,000 square feet will produce 450 pounds of Cannabis flower a week generating annual sales of $64 million dollars after the second year, said Frank Celecia.

 The company continues to search for alliances with larger Cannabis operations that want a foothold in the Las Vegas market that includes 45 million annual tourists.
-The company anticipates the greenhouse operation to be installed on 5 acres of land located in Las Vegas Nevada.
+The company anticipates the greenhouse operation to be installed on 5 acres of land located in Las Vegas Nevada in the next 12 months.

 The company will distribute 450 pounds per week of Cannabis through wholesale transactions to qualified Marijuana Establishments.
 The company will operate under stringent quality control processes with all of the Marijuana products to be distributed only after passing all state-required inspections by independent third-party testing facilities and internal inspections, before being provided to the end users.